Te Āhei ki te pūtea tiaki Ara Wai

 We will assess your grant application for:

-- type and significance of the environment and biodiversity to be protected
+- the type and significance of the environment and biodiversity your project aims to protect

-- length of riparian margin that the project will protect
+- the length of riparian margin the project will protect

 - the extent of community involvement in leading or being part of the project